Harnett <Online/>

-He has over 20 peer-reviewed published articles, six book chapters and numerous abstracts in various domains.
-Extramural activities include scientific reviewer for the National Institutes of Health (Risk, Prevention and Health Behavior) a member of the Editorial Board for the Telemedicine and e-Health journal, and ad-hoc reviewer for numerous peer-reviewed journals.
-Click here to see CV (resumé).
+Brett has over 25 peer-reviewed published articles, six book chapters and numerous abstracts in various domains.
+Extramural activities include scientific reviewer for the National Institutes of Health (Risk, Prevention and Health Behavior panel), member of the Editorial Board for the Telemedicine and e-Health journal, and ad-hoc reviewer for numerous peer-reviewed journals.

 University of Cincinnati College of Business; Cincinnati, OH